mindsdb/mindsdb/mindsdb/integrations/handlers/zendesk_handler/README.md

 sidebarTitle: Zendesk
 ---

-This documentation describes the integration of MindsDB with [Zendesk](https://www.zendesk.com/), the world’s most trusted customer relationship management (CRM) platform.
+This documentation describes the integration of MindsDB with [Zendesk](https://www.zendesk.com/), which provides software-as-a-service products related to customer support, sales, and other customer communications.

 The integration allows MindsDB to access data from Zendesk and enhance it with AI capabilities.

 ## Prerequisites